gosub-com/Zurfur/README.md

 	    // Gee, wouldn't it be nice to modify your stuff here?
 	    // ILLEGAL!
 	    yourStuff.SeeMyStuff.#(List<Stuff>).Add(Stuff());
     }

+#### Static Functions

+Interfaces may include static functions.
+Static functions are a better fit than virtual functions for some operations.
+For instance,  `IComparable` has only static functions.
+This is because, when you want to know if `a >= b`, it doesn't make sense to ask `a` (via virtual function dispatch) to compare itself to `b` which could be a different type.
+What does it mean if they are different types?  `a` wouldn't know what `b` is.
+Note that `a` and `b` can still be different types as long as the base class implements `IComparable`, but the comparison function is on the base class, not the derived classes.

+`IArithmetic` is a static only interface, allowing this generic
+function:

+    // Return value if it low..high otherwise return low or high.
+    pub static func BoundValue<T>(value T, low T, high T) T where T : IAritmetic
+    {
+	    if value <= low
+		    { return low; }
+	    if value >= high
+		    { return high; }
+	    return value;
+    }

 ## Arrays, Slicing, and the Range Operator